convict-git/KoraKaagaz/Specs/Networking/111701023-Specification doc.md

 # [Overview](https://)
 We are developing whiteboard application, Where anonymous user can join and share single whiteboard over LAN.
 There is chat communication available between the users.
 # [Tasks Assigned](https://)
-* Define an ICommunicator interface and create a communicatorFactory class following Singleton factory design pattern and This class should provide private IP address and Port number at client.
+* Define an ICommunicator interface and INotificationHandler interface to handle communication operations.
+* design communicatorFactory class to follow Singleton factory design pattern while creating communicator and should provide appropriate Communicator.While LAN communication, This class should provide private IP address and Port number at client.While Internet Communication, This class should  provide IP and clientId obtained AWS server.
+This class also Should provide server details within package obtained XML file.
 * Write subscribeForNotifications() functions in the LanCommunicator class.
-* ClientInfo class
+* ClientInfo utility class.
 # [Design](https://)
 * ## [Singleton Factory Pattern](https://)
     &ensp; Factory pattern is one of the core design principles to create an object, allowing clients to create objects of a library in a way such that it doesn’t have tight coupling with the class hierarchy of the library.Factory pattern encapsulate object creation logic which makes it easy to change it later when you change object creation logic or you can even introduce new object with just change in one method.